Ramseena-Noorjahan/netflix/README.md

-# audi
+# NETFLIX
-AUDI website clone using HTML and CSS
+netflix website clone using HTML and CSS